emilc1808-pixel/chat/README.md

 Input

-ask varname prompts the user for a value.
+input varname asks the user for a value.

-Stored as a variable.
+The value is stored in a variable.

 Example:

-ask age
+input age
 say You are !age! years old